hydrusnetwork/hydrus/docs/developer_api.md

 This is the reverse of a delete_files--restoring files back to where they came from.
 If you specify a file service, the files will only be undeleted to there (if they have a delete record, otherwise this is nullipotent).
 The default, 'all my files', undeletes to all local file services for which there are deletion records.

-This operation will only occur on files that are currently in your file store (i.e. in 'all local files', and maybe, but not necessarily, in 'trash').
+This operation will only occur on files that are currently in your file store (i.e. in 'hydrus local file storage', and maybe, but not necessarily, in 'trash').
 You cannot 'undelete' something you do not have!

 ### **POST `/add_files/clear_file_deletion_record`** { id="add_files_clear_file_deletion_record" }